iterative/cml.dev/content/docs/ref/pr.md

 [auto–merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)
 (GitHub) or
-[merge when pipeline succeeds](https://docs.gitlab.com/ee/user/project/merge_requests/merge_when_pipeline_succeeds.html) (GitLab) to merge the pull/merge request as soon as checks succeed.
+[merge when pipeline succeeds](https://docs.gitlab.com/ee/user/project/merge_requests/merge_when_pipeline_succeeds.html) (GitLab) to merge the pull request as soon as checks succeed.
 If this feature can't be enabled, `cml pr` will try to merge the pull request directly.

 ## Command internals